OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 Managing Templates
 ==================

-Users can manage the Template Repository using the command ``onetemplate``, or the graphical interface :ref:`Sunstone <sunstone>`.
+Users can manage the VM Templates using the command ``onetemplate``, or the graphical interface :ref:`Sunstone <sunstone>`.
 For each user, the actual list of templates available are determined by the ownership and permissions of the templates.

 .. _vm_templates_labels: